-If you have booked online an audioguide or a guided tour by the official Visitor Service of St. Peter’s Basilica, you can go directly to the meeting point with skip the line access to the security checkpoint.
+If you have booked online an audioguide or a tour by the official Visitor Service of St. Peter’s Basilica, you can go directly to the meeting point with skip the line access to the security checkpoint.

 A tour of the Vatican Museums with St. Peter’s Basilica will take you straight through, as you have passed the security check already in the Vatican Museums.
 However, the passage is currently closed.

 Best time to visit

-It is the quietest morning in St. Peter’s Basilica.
+It is the quietest in the morning.
 Until about 8:30 you do not have to expect long queues at the security checkpoint.

 As a rule, St. Peter’s Basilica is not accessible on Wednesday mornings, when the Papal Audience takes place in St. Peter’s Square, and at Pope’s Masses.

 However, there are a few reasons why you might not want to visit St. Peter’s in the early morning: